Rebuilding Confidence After It’s Been Broken

 Sometimes it’s broken by loss, betrayal, or the kind of life change that leaves you standing still while everything you built falls apart.

-For me, confidence wasn’t just about believing I could handle life — it was about believing I was still worth handling it.
+For me, confidence wasn’t just about believing I could handle life.
+It was about believing I was still worth handling it.

 When Life Knocks the Confidence Out of You